Celebrate Winter in Washington County!

 Find Upcoming Events You Might Not Know About Close to Saratoga

 Snowy scenes, crisp air, warm fires, and fun events!
 That's what winter is all about, and you can find a slew of seasonal happenings close to Saratoga in neighboring Washington County.

 No need to wait for summer - get out there and enjoy all our area has to offer right now.
 From winter festivals to winter sports, you're guaranteed to stay entertained and active.
 Just imagine sledding down massive hills, ice skating among a backdrop of snow-covered fields, and warming up with s'mores by a bonfire.

 Check out the highlighted winter events below and then mark you calendars!

 It's an entire festival celebrating the season!
-Happening at Lake Lauderdale in Jackson, you can enjoy all the winter activities you can imagine at Winterfest.
-Think ice skating, snowshoeing, sledding - there's even on-ice games like ice bowling.
+Happening at Lake Lauderdale in Jackson, you can enjoy all the winter activities you can imagine at the annual Winterfest.
+Think ice skating, snowshoeing, sledding - they've even had on-ice activities like ice bowling in past years.
 You can also try out ice fishing, no fishing license required, and embark on a horse drawn wagon ride.

 Bonus: Explore Jackson & Nearby Towns!